davidlahoz/Powershell/README.md

 # Structure explanation

 -  [UnifiedScript.ps1](UnifiedScript.ps1)
 	>  All-in-one ps1 file including my scripts with a menu.
 Hardcoded.
+NOT UP TO DATE

 -  ["\StandaloneScripts" folder](/StandaloneScripts/)
 	>  Scripts as standalone.
 In a future I expect to link "UnifiedScript" to the scripts located in that folder to avoid double edditing and link it to UnifiedScript.